-Over three days, packed full of debate and discussion, three takeaways jumped out at me.
+Over three days, packed full of debate and discussion, three insights stood out for me.

-Marcus Weldon, President of Bell Labs has a simple definition for innovation.
+Marcus Weldon, President of Bell Labs, has a simple formula for innovation:

 Marcus believes innovation that gives people their time back is where the hot spot is.
 It’s also about being practical, so failure should be embraced as it’s an essential part of the learning process.
 This was great to hear as this is the approach we take with organisations such as Drayson Technologies, Land Rover BAR and Rentokil.

 Marcus also gave us a quick glimpse into what he believes is the future – that everything will be connected due to the ever-shrinking cost of Internet of Things sensors.
 He emphasised the need to find a combined consumer and business benefit, and then apply the technology.
 And he predicts significant changes to lifestyles around convenience, control and personalisation.